Ashlesha8421/SQL/3.Aggregrate_Functions/Readme3.txt

 ## -- Aggregate functions is in built functions in my school that will allow us to aggregate or combine data to get meaning out of it.

 ## 1.Count | 2.Min | 3.Max

+## Group By
+-- GROUP BY summarizes or aggregates identical data into single rows.